 How do silos have such a negative impact?
 First, they are technically inefficient.
-Many of the individual systems used by distinct lines of business are not built to communicate with other systems in the FI.
+Many of the individual systems used by distinct lines of business are not built to communicate with other systems in the financial institution (FI).
 This disconnected structure prevents the organization from mining important customer insights, resulting in the fragmented, generic experiences that turn customers away.

-Silos are also politically isolated and prevent a holistic view of both the financial institution (FI) and the customer.
+Silos are also politically isolated and prevent a holistic view of both the FI and the customer.
 While one LOB has a view of a single customer facet, another LOB may have complementary data that remains unseen in a siloed environment.
 Without that additional information, LOBs may fail to present the best offer at the best time.

-Leading FIs understand that smashing those silos can lead to new ways of understanding and engaging with customers.
-With a complete view, FIs can more thoroughly understand the individual and deliver the superior experiences modern financial consumers expect.
+Leading FIs understand that breaking down those silos is key to successful engagements with customers.
+With a complete view, FIs can more thoroughly understand their customers and deliver the positive experiences modern financial consumers expect.

 Connect for Success

-The real question is: how do FIs deliver the improvements in customer experience?
-The answer is to implement a comprehensive decisioning layer.
-An API connected and data agnostic layer can connect data from multiple sources (both internal and external), centralize credit and fraud risk policies, implement business rules and provide real-time adjustments to accommodate regulatory and market changes.
+So how can banks overcome siloed systems and deliver improvements in their customer experience?
+By implementing a comprehensive decisioning layer.
+Our clients use an API connected, data agnostic layer to connect data from any source, centralize their credit and fraud risk policies, implement business rules, and provide real-time adjustments in response to regulatory and market changes.

-By taking an enterprise-wide view of customer data that is LOB agnostic, banks can share information across individual channels.
-No longer will the LOB live in a data desert – each line will have the complete view of customer history and behavior.
-This centralized approach can enable lines to understand the unique needs of each customer, resulting in more efficient and effective customer touchpoints.
+There’s no better way to ensure seamless omnichannel customer experiences than by taking an enterprise-wide view of customer data that is LOB agnostic, with the ability to share information across individual channels.
+When this happens, LOBs no longer live in a data desert – each line has a complete view of customer history and behavior.
+This centralized approach can enable business lines to understand the unique needs of each customer, resulting in more efficient and effective customer touchpoints.

-Adopting an enterprise decisioning model allows for greater transparency and documentation, and helps automate risk control while providing full auditability.
-Not only do customers get the benefit of a bank that has the full picture of their relationship – banks also an effective solution to risk management and compliance.
+Adopting an enterprise decisioning model also allows for greater transparency and documentation, and helps automate risk control while providing full auditability.
+Not only do customers get the benefit of a bank that has the full picture of their relationship – they also have an effective solution to manage risk and compliance.

 Give Customers What They Want

-Customers expect banks to understand their needs whether they are in a branch, on a website, or using a mobile banking app.
-They expect the individual LOBs to know about the entirety of their relationship with the bank as well.
-When an FI has an enterprise decisioning layer in place, they can confidently engage with the customer regardless of channel.
+Today’s customers expect banks to understand their needs no matter their channel, and expect individual LOBs to know about the entirety of their relationship with the bank as well.
+When an FI has an enterprise decisioning layer in place, they can confidently engage with their customers at any stage in the journey.

-Banks that differentiate on customer experience, and specifically experience informed from a central, enterprise decisioning layer, will be those that are most successful in the future.
-Want to read more about making customer experience your main value proposition?
-Check out this blog post.
+Banks that differentiate on customer experience – and specifically a customer experience informed from a central, enterprise decisioning layer – will be those that are most successful in the future.